aphexddb/isihlonono/README.md

 * Patch that accepts the below OSC data
   * Handle at least 2 input channels (two humans)
 * See [audio_ideas.md](audio_ideas.md)

+## Running

+**isihlonono** requires [node.js](http://nodejs.org/).
+To run the server, run the following commands from this directory:

+    npm install
+    npm start

+Note: the install step may take some time, especially on a slow connection.

 ## OSC Output